Hemmy123/game-engine/README.md

 ## Graphics
 At the start of a level, a level is loaded by a class in the Game subsystem and the picked up my other subsystems such as Graphics and Physics.
 The graphics subsystem takes the Level and turns it into graphics objects (or RenderObjects).
 This is what's used to render the object onto the screen.

-### RendererNodes
-An idea I had to separate various rendering technologies into different classes to avoid having a huge Renderer class.
-Each node could be 'attached' to a Renderer and provide a specific effect.
-For example the Skybox class could be added to a renderer to add a skybox into the scene.
-Files where created for this but never finished.

 ### Graphics Node
 Handles communication between subsystems.
 This is where Levels are loaded in and turned into RenderObjects to be rendered to the screen.